jaianthv/Unwrapping-tomography-images/README.md

 image = np.array, binary, background "0", object "1". <br>
 returns *image with outer layer value 1 and width 1*
 18. `get_image_raw_first(folder, file, extraction_type=None)` <br>
+This functions calls `get_first_layer_contour` or `get_first_layer_convex` depending on the user input.
+Here it is important the image to be unwrapped is already segmented from the background.
+The image can be of any bitness.
+But the background must be "0".
+The object can have any value.<br>
+folder = path/location of the folder<br>
+file = name of the file as string.<br>
+extraction_type = default is convex hull type.
+IF other wise, enter "c" or "C" here.

+  get_image_value_fast(raw_image, coor):